l2beat/earl/packages/earl/README.md

 ## Features

-- 💪 Powerful validators and matchers
+- 💪 Use advanced assertions that are able to match whole ranges of values
-- 🤖 Type-safe - written in TypeScript and goes well with static analysis
+- 🤖 Written in TypeScript with type-safety in mind
-- 🎭 Builtin support for mocks
+- 🎭 Type-safe, fully integrated mocks included
-- ☕ Works great with Mocha
+- ☕ Finally a modern assertion library for Mocha
-- 📸 Snapshot testing
+- 📸 Snapshots can be easily created and updated with Earl
-- 🔌 Extensible with plugins
+- 🔌 Tweak to your needs with plugins

 ## Installation